osome-iu/botometer-python/README.md

 Note that the tweet_id is also included in case multiple tweets from the same user are passed to the API.

 If you only have a set of user_ids or screen_names, you will have to use the Twitter mode.
-In addition to the RapidAPI key, this model also requires a valid Twitter APP key.
+In addition to the RapidAPI key, this mode also requires a valid Twitter APP key.
-The package would first query the Twitter user lookup API to fetch the user profiles then pass the data to RapidAPI for the botscores.
+The package would first query the Twitter user lookup API to fetch the user profiles, then pass the data to the Botometer Pro API for the bot scores.

 ```python
 import botometer